thenexthub/Codira/docs/CppInteroperability/GettingStartedWithC++Interop.md

 - In`add_library` invoke `cxx-support` with the path to the C++ implementation file
 - Add the `target_include_directories` with `cxx-support` and path to the C++ Module `${CMAKE_SOURCE_DIR}/Sources/CxxTest`
 - Add the `add_executable` to the specific files/directory you would like to generate source, with`SHELL:-cxx-interoperability-mode=default`.
-- In the example below we will be following the file structure used in [Creating a Swift Package](#Creating-a-Swift-Package)
+- In the example below we will be following the file structure used in [Creating a Codira Package](#Creating-a-Codira-Package)

 ```
 // In CMakeLists.txt

 cmake_minimum_required(VERSION 3.18)

-project(CxxInterop LANGUAGES CXX Swift)
+project(CxxInterop LANGUAGES CXX Codira)

 set(CMAKE_CXX_STANDARD 11)
 set(CMAKE_CXX_STANDARD_REQUIRED YES)